All Star Cast /

 - Ripper: It's rather astonishing how many A-list actors this FMV game managed to attract.
 Christopher Walken, Burgess Meredith, Karen Allen, and John Rhys-Davies all get top billing.
 Paul Giamatti is also in this, but this was back when he was an unknown NYC actor.

-- Street Fighter IV Japanese Dub features Hiroki Takahashi, Fumiko Orikasa, Hiroki Yasumoto, Junichi Suwabe, Miyuki Sawashiro, Mie Sonozaki, Kenta Miyake, Yuuichi Nakamura, Yuji Ueda, Toru Okawa, Wataru Hatano, Akio Ohtsuka, Misato Fukuen, Daisuke Kishio, Eri Kitamura, Saki Fujita, Akeno Watanabe, Ayumi Fujimura, Atsuko Tanaka and Wataru Takagi.
-Their also Role Reprisal their role in SFV minus Nakamura, Hatano, Ohtsuka, Watanabe, Fujita, Tanaka and Takagi.
+- Street Fighter IV Japanese dub featured Hiroki Takahashi, Yuji Kishi, Fumiko Orikasa, Hiroki Yasumoto, Junichi Suwabe, Miyuki Sawashiro, Mie Sonozaki, Kenta Miyake, Yuuichi Nakamura, Yuji Ueda, Toru Okawa, Wataru Hatano, Akio Ohtsuka, Misato Fukuen, Daisuke Kishio, Eri Kitamura, Saki Fujita, Akeno Watanabe, Ayumi Fujimura, Atsuko Tanaka and Wataru Takagi.
+They also reprise their roles in SFV save for Nakamura, Hatano, Fujita and Takagi.

-- Street Fighter V Japanese Dub features Kosuke Toriumi, Tarusuke Shingaki, Hiromi Igarashi, Yoko Hikasa, Shigeru Chiba, Ayumu Murase, Shintaro Asanuma, Romi Park, Fumihiko Tachiki, Aya Endo, Aoi Yuuki, Hiroyuki Yoshino, Ryota Takeuchi, Sumire Uesaka, Nobuo Tobita and Kazuhiro Yamaji.
+- Street Fighter V added Kosuke Toriumi, Tarusuke Shingaki, Hiromi Igarashi, Yōko Hikasa, Shigeru Chiba, Ayumu Murase, Shintaro Asanuma, Romi Park, Fumihiko Tachiki, Aya Endo, Aoi Yūki, Hiroyuki Yoshino, Ryota Takeuchi, Sumire Uesaka, Nobuo Tobita and Kazuhiro Yamaji to the list.